 What we don’t: Not bear-certified and doesn’t come with a basket for dry goods.

 Rotomolded coolers like Yeti's Tundra above are made out of a single piece of continuous plastic, which is great for durability but means they typically lack built-in features and mounting locations.
 Xspec’s 60 Quart is a notable exception, with a tough rotomolded build but a functional assortment of extras, including integrated bottle openers and a compass, an air release valve (in addition to the standard drain plug, which is common on most designs), and even a ruler for measuring the size of a fish.
-Tack on a price that undercuts the similarly sized Tundra 65 above by a considerable $135, and the Xspec stands out as a very well-rounded design at a great value.
+Tack on a price that undercuts the similarly sized Tundra 65 above by a considerable $120, and the Xspec stands out as a very well-rounded design at a great value.

 In addition to the drop in price, there are a couple other noteworthy differences between the Xspec Pro and Yeti Tundra.
 Specifically, the Xspec isn’t certified as bear-resistant—a downside for those who frequently camp in areas where bear-proof gear is required—and also lacks a dry goods basket, which can be helpful for keeping produce fresh for longer.
-If these are must-haves for you, Arctic Zone’s Titan 55Q is a little smaller, costs $45 more, and lacks the Xspec’s full feature set but is certified as bear-resistant and comes with a wire basket for separating perishables.
+If these are must-haves for you, Arctic Zone’s Titan 55Q is a little smaller, retails for $45 more, and lacks the Xspec’s full feature set but is certified as bear-resistant and comes with a wire basket for separating perishables.
 Finally, some users have noted that ice melts a bit quicker in the Xspec than in a Yeti, but again, it’s hard to argue with the combination of price, features, and overall build quality.

 See the Xspec Pro 60 Quart

-7. Coleman Steel Belted Cooler ($200)
+8. Coleman Steel Belted Cooler ($200)

 Coleman Steel Belted Cooler_0Construction: Metal